pbauermeister/dot_files/chatgpt-preprompt.md

       - Each clause represented as a rectangle.
 No rounded corners.
       - Edges connecting semantically corresponding clauses between the two versions.
       - Use `pygraphviz` with appropriate layout (`dot`, LR).
-      - Render inline in PNG format.
+      - Render inline in PNG format if platform allows, else as a downloadable link.
       - Print hint: user can zoom page or open image in new tab to see details.

 K. Canonical Reference
   - ppp = print pre-prompt
-  - Unless last command was ppp, append this hint at the end of response in the context of pre-prompt engineering:
+  - Unless last command was ppp in this session, append this hint at the end of response in the context of pre-prompt engineering:
     "Type 'ppp' to print the current pre-prompt."